Dicamba Post Emergence Use in DT (Dicamba Tolerant) Soybeans

 The older labels have expired and are no longer valid.
 Applicators must obtain and comply with the new 2019 federal label (as identified by the new 2020 expiration date).
 Visit the registrant’s website or contact the registrant for instructions on obtaining the new label.

-The Commissioner reviewed the U.S. Environmental Protection Agency’s new restrictions and 2018 MDA dicamba survey results, and in consultation with the University of Minnesota, other experts, and dicamba manufacturers established the following restriction on the use of new dicamba products in Minnesota in 2019:
+The Commissioner reviewed the U.S. Environmental Protection Agency’s new restrictions and the 2018 MDA dicamba survey results, and in consultation with the University of Minnesota, other experts, and dicamba manufacturers established the following restriction on the use of new dicamba products in Minnesota in 2019:

 - Cutoff date: Do not apply after June 20